 Skip Heuristics unless you’re a programming wizard with copious amounts of LSD on hand.
 On Page Setup, select the device you’d like to optimize for.
 (I tend to prefer Kindle Fire as they seem to be pretty popular these days.)

 Structure Detection – This is the important part.
-This is the part that made me tear my hear out and scream invocations to ancient Assyrian demons until I figured out the reason my chapter art floated on separate pages.
+This is the part that made me tear my hair out and scream invocations to ancient Assyrian demons until I figured out the reason my chapter art floated on separate pages.
 When you first arrive on this screen, you’ll have an enormous text formula at the top and a not so enormous one in the middle.

 Remember the heading 3 thing I mentioned earlier?
 This is where it comes into play.
 This page tells Calibre where to create the chapter breaks.
 By default, it’s looking to do it for heading 1 and 2.
 Now, if you did NOT use chapter header art and you don’t have the extra blank Heading 3 lines in your word document, you can probably leave this page as is and not change anything except for the middle line.